ray-project/ray/doc/source/train/getting-started.rst

     We then instantiate our XGBoostTrainer by passing in:

     - The aforementioned ``ScalingConfig``.
-    - The ``label_column`` refers to the column name containing the labels in the Ray Dataset
+    - The ``label_column`` refers to the column name containing the labels in the Datastream
     - The ``params`` are `XGBoost training parameters <https://xgboost.readthedocs.io/en/stable/parameter.html>`__

     .. literalinclude:: doc_code/gbdt_user_guide.py